 • There is no obligation or commitment beyond these initial four sessions, but you are welcome to continue with me for as many follow-up sessions as you wish!

-4. Actionable Items, aka Home Practice: Based on each session, we agree on the coming week’s home practice(s).
+4. Actionable Items, aka “Homework”: Based on each session, we agree on the coming week’s therapeutic home practice(s).
 These are commitments to yourself to take steps to meet your goals.

-• Sessions are available in-person or online.
+• Sessions are currently available in-person or online.

 In-person sessions are limited to Seattle only.